-If you are unhappy with the supports you are given or you are told you cannot join the NDIS you can challenge those decisions.
-You should speak to a lawyer or advocate about this.
+If you are unhappy with the support you are given or you are told you cannot join the NDIS, you can challenge those decisions.
+You should speak to a lawyer or advocate about this, or contact Legal Aid ACT on 1300 654 314.